vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 - There are multiple fixes and new changes in this release
     - Improved Network Protection Proxy handling.
     - In Passive mode, Defender for Endpoint no longer scans when Definition update happens.
     - Devices continue to be protected even after Defender for Endpoint agent has expired.
-We recommend upgrading the Defender for Endpoint Linux agent to the latest available version to receive bug fixes, features and performance improvements.
+We recommend upgrading the Defender for Endpoint Linux agent to the latest available version to receive bug fixes, features, and performance improvements.
     - Removed semanage package dependency.
     - Engine Update to `1.1.20100.7` and Signatures Ver: `1.385.1648.0`.
     - Bug fixes.